hamburgerEngine/hamburgerEngine/README.md

 # hamburger engine - Formally known as Phlox Engine

-The uhh main version of hamburger engine!

-There is a rewrite in progress but it's NOWHERE near done!

-So use this version for now!!

 hamburger engine is a C++ game engine built with OpenGL and GLFW.
 Attempting to keep it as similar to HaxeFlixel as possible.

 This is all being done by one person so development may be slow.